codsen/codsen/readme.md

 **[⬆ back to top](#codsen)**

-## 🔮 20 Object Processing Libraries
+## 🔮 Object Processing Libraries

+20 in total.

 When we say "object" we mean _a plain object_ in JavaScript, for example, `{ name: "Bob" }`.
 Usually, plain objects come from JSON files, and often they are deeply nested.
 The following libraries help us to traverse them, set and delete keys and compare objects.